nge-layy/securewatch-soc/docs/phase-01/architecture.md

     Hypervisor -->|virtual NIC\nNAT mode| VM
 ```

-A Type-2 hypervisor (VirtualBox) runs as an application on top of the host OS rather than directly on hardware.
-This is the appropriate model for a home lab: it requires no dedicated hardware, supports snapshotting for safe experimentation, and keeps the guest OS fully isolated from the host filesystem.
+VirtualBox is a Type 2 hypervisor that runs as an application on top of the host operating system instead of directly on the computer hardware.
+This model is suitable for a home lab because it does not need dedicated hardware, it allows snapshotting for safe testing, and it keeps the guest operating system completely separate from the host file system.

 ## Network Design